bisq-network/bisq/doc/build.md

 ### 5. Copy the BouncyCastle provider jar file

 Copy the BountyCastle provider jar file from the local maven repository to the jre/lib/ext directory.
-This prevents a "JCE cannot authenticate the provider BC" exception when starting the Bitsquare client.
+This prevents a "JCE cannot authenticate the provider BC" exception when starting the bisq client.

     $ sudo cp ~/.m2/repository/org/bouncycastle/bcprov-jdk15on/1.53/bcprov-jdk15on-1.53.jar $JAVA_HOME/jre/lib/ext/